tkrusterholz/BRes-WoW-API/README.md

 5. Paste in the script ID, click "Look up", you should see BResWoWAPIToken
 6. Make sure you choose the latest version (probably version 2) and then click 'Add'
 ### Personalize The Script
-1. Look at the top of the script for the section "function personalize()"
+1. Look at the top of the script for the section "function personalize()", underneath that are several lines with comment labels
-2. Underneath that are four lines with comment labels, you need to update these with your preferred Realm name and the correct cell ranges on your spreadsheet
+2. The first two (realmName and rangeOfNames) are mandatory and the script will fail if either of these are empty or misspelled
+3. The next several lines are optional.
+If you want the listed value to be returned, enter the cell range between the quotation marks.
+Use the existing settings as examples
+4. If you DON'T want the listed value to be returned, just leave the quotation marks with nothing between them.
+Use the existing settings as examples
-3. Once the realm and cell range values are correct for your spreadsheet, Save the script again
+5. Once all the values are correct for what you want, Save the script again
 ### Make Magic Happen
 1. Go back to your spreadsheet, from the menu bar choose WoW API > Update Character Info
 2. You will get another request to authorize spreadsheet access, follow the same steps as before